 What is the current status of Net Metering for TEP customers?

 TEP customers who apply for interconnection of a grid-tied solar electric system before the ACC decision on Phase II of the rate case will qualify for net metering, and will be grandfathered on that rate structure for a period of 20 years from the date of their solar installation.
 Once the application for interconnection has been accepted by TEP, the customer has 180 days to install the system and have it inspected.

 When is the ACC going to make a decision on Net Metering?

-The hearing for Phase II of the TEP rate case is anticipated for June 12th, 2018, following numerous delays.
-This means that the issue will not reach the Commissioners for a vote until May 8th at the earliest, at or after which the grandfathering deadline will occur.
+The hearing for Phase II of the TEP rate case is anticipated for August 14th, 2018, following numerous delays.
+This means that the issue will not reach the Commissioners for a vote until then at the earliest, at or after which the grandfathering deadline will occur.
 For a link to the schedule, please see the Commission's webpage.

 What will replace Net Metering for future solar homeowners?